 In our law, as in many other jurisdictions, it is the Constitution that embodies the foundational values and the courts that erect an edifice, equally impregnated by values, upon them.
 At both levels the values are the product of no deus ex machina, but reflect an understanding of what society believes and wants, at least aspirationally.
 By its very nature, a Constitution such as ours is framed in general terms and so the judges of the court, in construing it, enjoy a discretion that is extremely wide.
 When they give expression to their views they reflect, not just their preconceptions, but also their understanding of the societal mores and standards I have outlined.
 There is nothing special about this: in microcosm the judicial process was ever thus; within the constitutional setting, it is pronouncedly so.

-The social beliefs underpinning these mores are, I perceive, deeply rooted and spawn ideologies that, powerful in themselves, become especially potent especially potent when they appear to serve the interests of the majority, a result that pertains in South Africa though not in the United States.
+The social beliefs underpinning these mores are, I perceive, deeply rooted and spawn ideologies that, powerful in themselves, become especially potent when they appear to serve the interests of the majority, a result that obviously pertains in South Africa though not, equally obviously, in the United States.
 Resisting them must perforce be hard and our Constitutional Court has shown neither the ability nor the inclination to make such a stand.
 The very contrary is true: the members, white as well as black, compete to outdo each other in intensity of rhetoric and dogmatism of stance.

 First in the lists is the notion that our society naturally divides by race and that the division can competently provide a basis by which our people should be dealt with.
 The borderlines may be furry and imprecise, but race is nevertheless seen as determinable by skin colour and skin colour, for its part, is seen as a suitable marker for culture, creed and class.
 At the highest level the division is into two - white and black (a termed used generically and, because it is ambiguous, here described as non-whites), the latter being used generically.
 When apposite, the black group is conceived as subdividing into three - black African, Indian (aka Asian), and coloured.
 As with every process of categorization, problems of application inevitably arise: Does the one-drop rule make someone a coloured?
 Should the product of a match between one black and one white person be classified as neither black nor white, but coloured?
 Into which category does an oriental person fall?
 And so on through the plenitude of debates that race-based classification naturally entails.
 Whatever their impact on the individuals concerned, these are issues that, in group-based thinking, are at the penumbra and the, for the purposes of framing policy, it is the core that counts.
 Smart-alecks might argue that we cannot classify without a structure, such as the old Population Registration Act, within which to make the classification.
 The answer people make to them is that we can readily categorize by studying the colour of a person’s skin and such physical attributes as hair, nose and lips.
 In cases of doubt, the problem can be solved by considering factors such as the community in which they live, the way society sees them, and, when all else fails, the classification they choose for themselves.
 Race, taken in the round, is a marker that our society is self-evidently willing to embrace despite the eclipse of apartheid.
 That our Constitutional Court shares this view should be obvious from the survey of the cases I have surveyed.